dlr-eoc/osm-ogr-tools/README.md

     Options:

     Input/Output:
-      -i [ --inputfile ] arg    Name of the input file -o [ --outputfile ] arg   Name of the output file -f [ --format_name ] arg  Outputformat.
+      -i [ --inputfile ] arg    Name of the OSM input file -o [ --outputfile ] arg   Name of the OSM output file -f [ --format_name ] arg  Outputformat.
 For a list of supported formats see the output of the "ogrinfo --formats" command.
 The default is "ESRI Shapefile".